 A study titled “Dynamic Resource Allocation in Project Management” by Leach (2005) in the International Journal of Project Management discusses the importance of dynamic resource allocation strategies.
 The study explores how such strategies, including the use of backup resources, positively impact project efficiency and success by enhancing flexibility and responsiveness to changing project needs.
 Lack of backup planning, on the other hand, leads to project delays and resource wastage.
 Involving the team in decision-making is the next step to ensure buy-in and collaboration.

-12. Involve Team in Decision-Making
+12. Involve the Team in Decision-Making

-Involving the team in decision-making is seeking input and feedback from team members, which helps in making informed decisions and ensuring buy-in.
+Involving the team in decision-making involves seeking input and feedback from team members, which helps in making informed decisions and ensuring buy-in.
 Involving the team in decision-making is crucial for fostering collaboration and achieving project goals.
 Adobe involves team members in project planning sessions, leading to higher engagement and better project outcomes.

 A study titled “Team Decision-Making and Its Effects on Employee Performance” by Kirkman and Rosen (1999) in the Academy of Management Journal discusses how team decision-making impacts individual performance.
 The study demonstrates that collaborative decision-making processes lead to enhanced team effectiveness and improved individual outcomes, highlighting the benefits of involving team members in the decision-making process.
 Lack of team involvement, on the other hand, leads to disengagement and poor project outcomes.
 Sharing resources strategically is the next step to optimize resource utilization.